An API-First Approach to CIAM

 A crucial aspect of CIAM is ensuring that the right users have access to the right resources at the right time based on their privileges; in a complex system, users can have varying roles and/or relationships, each with a varying set of permissions.
 Managing these and ensuring that users are granted access to only the resources they need is key to both security and a seamless user experience.

-API-first CIAM integrations offer flexibility in creating, assigning, and managing privileges across different systems and applications.
-An API-first approach ensures that roles, relationships, and/or associated attributes can be integrated and synchronised across multiple services and applications, improving consistency and reducing the complexity of access control.
+OAuth 2.0 provides an API-first approach to authorisation by design.
+Not only does it support secure access to your own APIs, with user consent, but it also paves the way for enabling access control via mechanisms such as RBAC, ReBAC and ABAC.
+An API-first CIAM integration leveraging OAuth 2.0 offers flexibility in creating, assigning, and managing privileges across different systems and applications, and ensures that roles, relationships, and/or associated attributes can be integrated and synchronised across multiple services and applications — improving consistency and reducing complexity.

 Management